Insulin human regular (Injection route)

 - How to dispose of syringes, needles, and injection devices.

 It is best to use a different place on the body for each injection (eg, under the skin of your abdomen or stomach, thigh, upper arm).
 If you have questions about this, contact a member of your health care team.

 If you use Humulin® R Concentrated U-500 insulin, be very careful when you measure the dose.
 This form is more concentrated (has more medicine in the same amount of solution) than the U-100 form of insulin.
 You will need to use less of the solution for each dose.
+If you are using the vial form of this medicine, you should use the U-500 insulin syringe to get and inject your dose correctly.
 You should eat a meal within 30 minutes of injecting Humulin® R Concentrated U-500.